open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/getting-started.md

 The following example uses a basic
 [Spring Boot](https://spring.io/guides/gs/spring-boot/) application.
-If you are not using Spring Boot, that's ok — you can use OpenTelemetry Java with other web frameworks as well, such as Apache Wicket and Play.
+If you are not using Spring Boot, that's OK — you can use OpenTelemetry Java with other web frameworks as well, such as Apache Wicket and Play.
 For a complete list of libraries for supported frameworks, see the [registry](/ecosystem/registry/?component=instrumentation&language=java).